 |

 GEORGE SPELLMANTREEBUD Researcher: George obtained his BS in biology with a focus on plants and plant ecology in 2023.
 He was a recipient of the prestigious 2023 SWaMMP award through the Society of Wetland Scientists and was a 2023 TREEBUD Undergraduate Research Scholar.
+He is now employed with environmental consulting.

 |

 JEFF LYSKOLab Technician: Jeff obtained an ecology-focused undergraduate Biology major with a minor in Ocean, Earth, and Atmospheric Science.
 He endeavors to foster a perspective of interdependence regarding the living and non-living aspects of nature, emphasizing the importance of in-situ observations and assessment of subtle interactions.
-He will also take any chance to put on hip boots and trudge through the mud.

 |